 “Kahit nung nasa Letran ako, pupunta na sana si Rhenz.
 Even in La Salle, kukunin ko sana siya.
 Parang nilagay na ata ng batang to sa dibdib niya na kay Coach Aldin siya maglalaro.
 Grateful ako na nangyari sa UST,” shares the former back-to-back NCAA and UAAP champion coach.

 Maybe it’s their provincial connection, that both this coach-player tandem proudly calls themselves “probinsyanos.”

 Ayo adds, “Parehas kami ng background.
 Homesick sa pamilya at walang ibang sasandalan.
 Karamihan naman ng players ko probinsyano.
 We have that kind of bond.”

-With all the attention on other players in the position such as Ricci Rivero and Thirdy Ravena, Abando silently showed his game in the summer, playing for the Tigers in the PBA D-League and the FilOil Flying V Preseason Tournament.
+With all the attention on players like Ricci Rivero and Thirdy Ravena who play the same position as him, Abando was able to silently showcase his game in the summer, playing for the Tigers in the PBA D-League and the FilOil Flying V Preseason Tournament.

 There was an instance during the FilOil tourney when UST went up against UP.
 Down by double digits, Abando hit three straight long bombs to quickly cut the lead and get UST back in the game.
-He proved he didn’t miss a beat in his UAAP debut, putting in 22 points from 5 triples to help UST’s cause against a promising UE lineup.
+He didn’t miss a beat, quickly translating the same skills in his UAAP debut.
+Abando dropped 22 points built on five triples to surprise the UE Red Warriors and the rest of the league.

 “Rhenz is very talented pero alam niya anong kulang niya at anong tatrabahuhin niya.
 Breadwinner kasi to, so when you have this kind of player, di mo na kailangang i-motivate yan,” Ayo proudly shared after their first win of UAAP Season 82.